Field Experiences and Student Teaching

 Students are subject to and required to comply with any additional rules, regulations, and/or expectations as may be imposed by the district to which they are assigned for field experiences and/or student teaching.

 Students are responsible for their own transportation to and from field experience and student teaching sites.
-No College transportation will be available to students who are enrolled in field-based courses or student teaching.
-In early courses, students are placed with carpooling possibilities in mind.
+No University transportation will be available to students who are enrolled in field-based courses or student teaching.
+In sophomore field experience only, students are placed with carpooling possibilities in mind.

-State law requires that all school personnel be tested for tuberculosis, either by a Mantoux PPD or a chest X-ray.
+State law requires that all school personnel be tested for tuberculosis.
 TB screening can be conducted at the College Health Center for a small fee, or you may have it completed by your physician.
-Evidence of a negative test result must be turned in to Health Services in order for you to be permitted to visit in schools.
-You should expect to renew this TB screening at least on a yearly basis while you are involved with field based courses (usually sophomore, junior, and senior years).
+Evidence of a negative test result must be turned in as directed in order for you to be permitted to visit in schools.

 It is highly recommended that students who plan to become teachers be immunized against Hepatitis B.